ToxicFrog/doom-mods/gzap/doc/support-table.md

 played randomized and went through the effort to produce logic and tuning for".
 You can generally read about them and find download links for the WADs via [DoomWiki](https://doomwiki.org/).

-Support for these is packaged as separate "logic pack" apworlds.
-Click the wad name to download the latest version of its logic pack.

 #### Maps